University of Cincinnati Mountaineering Club Home Page .

 ARTICLE IV

-4.1) The elected officers shall be President, Vice-President, and Treasurer.
+4.1) The elected officers shall be President, Vice-President, Secretary, Treasurer and Trip Coordinator.

-4.2) The President, Vice-President, and Treasurer shall appoint an Equipment Manager and Secretary.
+4.2) The President, Vice-President, Secretary, and Treasurer shall appoint Equipment Managers.

-4.3) Each officer shall be a voting member and a matriculating undergraduate achieving and maintaining a 2.000 quarterly grade point average and in good standing with the respective college.
+4.3) Each officer shall be a voting member and a matriculating student achieving and maintaining a 2.300 semester grade point average and in good standing with the respective college.

 4.4) Any elected/appointed officer who is unable to fulfill his/her remaining term shall be removed from office and a successor elected/appointed.